Goodbye for Now, Dad

 You glowed with pride

-over all of our
+over all of your children’s

 accomplishments